Azure/azure-powershell/src/ResourceManager/TrafficManager/Commands.TrafficManager2/help/Set-AzTrafficManagerProfile.md

 ## SYNTAX

 ```
-Set-AzureRmTrafficManagerProfile -TrafficManagerProfile <TrafficManagerProfile>
+Set-AzTrafficManagerProfile -TrafficManagerProfile <TrafficManagerProfile>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Set-AzureRmTrafficManagerProfile** cmdlet updates an Azure Traffic Manager profile.
+The **Set-AzTrafficManagerProfile** cmdlet updates an Azure Traffic Manager profile.
 This cmdlet updates the settings of the profile from a local profile object.
 You can specify the profile object either by using the *TrafficManagerProfile* parameter or by using the pipeline.

-You can obtain a local object that represents a profile by using the Get-AzureRmTrafficManagerProfile cmdlet.
+You can obtain a local object that represents a profile by using the Get-AzTrafficManagerProfile cmdlet.
-Modify the object locally and then use **Set-AzureRmTrafficManagerProfile** to commit your changes.
+Modify the object locally and then use **Set-AzTrafficManagerProfile** to commit your changes.

 ## EXAMPLES

 ### Example 1: Update a profile
 ```
-PS C:\>$TrafficManagerProfile = Get-AzureRmTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
+PS C:\>$TrafficManagerProfile = Get-AzTrafficManagerProfile -Name "ContosoProfile" -ResourceGroupName "ResourceGroup11"
 PS C:\> $TrafficManagerProfile.ProfileStatus = Disabled
-PS C:\> Set-AzureRmTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
+PS C:\> Set-AzTrafficManagerProfile -TrafficManagerProfile $TrafficManagerProfile
 ```

-The first command gets an Azure Traffic Manager profile by using the Get-AzureRmTrafficManagerProfile cmdlet.
+The first command gets an Azure Traffic Manager profile by using the Get-AzTrafficManagerProfile cmdlet.
 The command stores the profile locally in the $TrafficManagerProfile variable.

 The second command changes that profile locally.